followmyutopia/devextreme-documentation/concepts/05 Widgets/TileView/05 Customize Tile Appearance.md

 ---

-Using the default item template is the easiest way to customize an item, but it lacks flexibility.
-Instead, you can define a custom template.
-For Angular, AngularJS and Knockout apps, DevExtreme provides a markup component called [dxTemplate](/api-reference/10%20UI%20Widgets/Markup%20Components/dxTemplate/dxTemplate.md '/Documentation/ApiReference/UI_Widgets/Markup_Components/dxTemplate/').
+If you need a more flexible solution, define a custom template.
+For Angular, AngularJS and Knockout apps, DevExtreme provides the [dxTemplate](/api-reference/10%20UI%20Widgets/Markup%20Components/dxTemplate/dxTemplate.md '/Documentation/ApiReference/UI_Widgets/Markup_Components/dxTemplate/') markup component.
 The following code gives a simple example of how you can use **dxTemplate** to customize tiles.

 ---
 ##### Angular